awsdocs/amazon-guardduty-user-guide/doc_source/get-filter.md

 Required: Yes

 **filterName**
-The name of the filter whose details you want to get\.
+The name of the filter to retrieve\.
 Type: String
 Required: Yes